deliteser112/eclipse-platform-releng-buildtools/docs/app-engine-architecture.md

 ### Tools service

-The tools service is responsible for servicing requests from the `registry_tool` command line tool, which provides administrative-level functionality for developers and tech support employees of the registry.
+The tools service is responsible for servicing requests from the `nomulus` command line tool, which provides administrative-level functionality for developers and tech support employees of the registry.
 It is thus the least critical of the three services.
 Requests to the tools service are handled by the